 A Java web application Servlet Listener could be registered using Spring Boot’s ServletListenerRegistrationBean:

-As a reminder, if more than one listener is going to be registered then the name for each ServletListenerRegistrationBean bean would have to be set in @Bean annotations.
+As a reminder, if more than one listener is going to be registered then the name for each ServletListenerRegistrationBean bean would have to be set in each listener @Bean annotation.

 Hope you this post helpful, thanks for reading and feedback is always appreciated.
 If you found this post helpful and would like to receive updates when content like this is published, sign up to the newsletter.

 This website includes affiliate links to Udemy, Amazon, Google, Skillshare.
 This means if you click an affiliate link and buy a product, I might earn a commission at no extra cost to you.